 The question then becomes, “What do we do about it?”

 General Industry Solutions

-There are several solutions, but the requirements between general industry and construction are different, so it is of the utmost importance that you first determine which standard applied to the type of work you are doing.
+There are several solutions.
+The requirements for general industry and construction are slightly different, so it is essential that you identify which standard applies to the type of work you are doing.